Alternative Physical Address Ideas

 Contractual commitments

 In addition to certifying our compliance to both the EU-U.S. Data Privacy Framework, the UK Extension to the EU-U.S. Data Privacy Framework, and the Swiss-U.S. Data Privacy Framework, the SCC’s are directly incorporated into our Data Processing Addendum.
-We also specifiy our commitments to security, confidentiality of processing, limitations on international transfers of personal data, cooperation with data subject rights, notice of security incidents, and more.
+We also specify our commitments to security, confidentiality of processing, limitations on international transfers of personal data, cooperation with data subject rights, notice of security incidents, and more.

 Importantly, Mailchimp does not sell, rent, or trade user data.